volksman/django-stronghold/README.md

 STRONGHOLD_PUBLIC_URLS = (
     r'^%s.+$' % settings.STATIC_URL,
     r'^%s.+$' % settings.MEDIA_URL,
-    r'^%s$' % settings.LOGIN_URL,
-    r'^%s$' % settings.LOGOUT_URL
+    login,
+    logout
 )
+```

 In debug mode, we declare the common urls for your Static files, media and login/login public.

-```
+Login and logout are determined by testing for (in priority): settings.LOGIN_URL or reverse('login').

+##Templates

+Basic login/logout templates for django.contrib.auth are provided.

 ##Contribute